0xbitcoin/active-projects/README.md

 9. [Token Mining Pool](https://github.com/0xbitcoin/tokenpool)

       A pool for mining ERC20 tokens.
 Feel free to write more tests and add new features.

+10. [Desktop and Mobile Wallet]

+      Wallet for 0xBitcoin